svanderbleek/twpgtwp/README.md

-A Multi-One Instruction Set Computer for Microcontroller Applications Hybrid Analog Signal-Based Models of Computation Review on HEROIC Framework: Homomorphically EncRypted One Instruction Computer
+A Multi-One Instruction Set Computer for Microcontroller Applications Hybrid Analog Signal-Based Models of Computation Review on HEROIC Framework: Homomorphically EncRypted One Instruction Computer Design Space Exploration of Flexible Heterogeneous Dual-Core Processor using MIPS and Extended OISC: A Case Study

 ## Feasability Study